AAL official logo AAL

 Company business area logo Core Business Areas

-• Cargo Services: American Airlines Cargo transports freight and mail on its passenger and dedicated cargo flights.
+• Cargo Operations: American Airlines Cargo transports freight and mail across its network.
+This segment leverages the airline's existing infrastructure and flight capacity to offer specialized cargo services.

 leadership logo Leadership and Structure